ubuntudroid/toggl-things-tracker/README.md

 # toggl-things-tracker
 Android Things app for tracking your workday via [Toggl](https://www.toggl.com/).
 Displays today's worked time and plays a well-known chime as well as switches on an LED after 8 hours to remind you to wrap things up.
+If your board has a full-blown display attached it will show the currently tracked time entry there as well.

 ![Demo](assets/demo.gif)